vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 +++

-Strange as it may appear, the Tantraloka happens to be the only major 'original' work of Abhinava while his all other important works[^1-1] come to us in the form of a commentary on some earlier valuable text notwithstanding his own description of the Tantrāloka as a gloss, as we shall see in the sequel.
+Strange as it may appear, the Tantrāloka happens to be the only major 'original' work of Abhinava while his all other important works[^1-1] come to us in the form of a commentary on some earlier valuable text notwithstanding his own description of the Tantrāloka as a gloss, as we shall see in the sequel.

-## 1 Traditional Approach to the Tantraloka
+## 1 Traditional Approach to the Tantrāloka

-A peep into and a look around the Tantraloka off- ers many illuminating insights.
-Towards twelfth century Śivananda, the author of the R̥juvimarśinī, refers to it as the Trika-śāstra[^1-2] or Trika-saraśāstra[^1-3] and the verses cited are traceable to the published edition of the Tantraloka.
+A peep into and a look around the Tantrāloka off- ers many illuminating insights.
+Towards twelfth century Śivānanda, the author of the R̥juvimarśinī, refers to it as the Trika-śāstra[^1-2] or Trika-saraśāstra[^1-3] and the verses cited are traceable to the published edition of the Tantrāloka.
 It, therefore, appears that by that time it came to be regarded as the most representative text of Trika system.
 Kṣemarāja, the illustrious pupil of Abhinavagupta, talks of two characteristics of the text.
 One, it was composed in the state of Absolutic trance[^1-4]

 [^1-1]: Abhinava's other major works include A.Bh.
 (Comm. on the N.S.), I.P.V (Comm. on I.P.K.), I.P.V.V.
 (Comm. on the I.P.K.V.) and Locana (Comm. on the Dh.
 L.).